projectchrono/chrono-website/download/index.md

 to generate .py files with PyChrono scene descriptions containing masses, constraints, etc.

-The installer automatically detects your SolidWorks installation (v.2011, v.2012, v.2013 64bit supported and tested, for the moment) and adds the Chrono add-in.
+The installer automatically detects your SolidWorks installation (SolidWorks V.2021 is tested and known to work at the moment, but also more recent or older could work) and adds the Chrono add-in.

 <div class="well">
 <h4> <span class="glyphicon glyphicon-download-alt"></span> Download</h4>
-<a href="http://www.projectchrono.org/assets/installers/ChronoEngine_SolidWorks_dev.exe"> Chrono::SolidWorks add-in for SolidWorks 2018 and higher.
+<a href="http://www.projectchrono.org/assets/installers/ChronoEngine_SolidWorks_v7.00.exe"> Chrono::SolidWorks add-in for SolidWorks 2021 and higher.
 Compatible with the develop branch of chrono.</a><br />
 <a href="http://www.projectchrono.org/assets/installers/ChronoEngine_SolidWorks_v5.01.exe"> Chrono::SolidWorks 5.0 add-in for SolidWorks 2018 and higher.
 Compatible with Chrono 5.0.</a><br />
 <a href="http://www.projectchrono.org/assets/installers/ChronoEngine_SolidWorks_v4.02.exe"> Chrono::SolidWorks 4.0 add-in for SolidWorks 2014 and higher.
 Compatible with Chrono 4.0.</a><br />
 </div>